 As a result of capital return activities, the Company determined that a portion of its current undistributed foreign earnings is no longer deemed reinvested indefinitely by its non-U.S. subsidiaries.
 For state income tax purposes, the Company will continue to periodically reassess the needs of its foreign subsidiaries and update its indefinite reinvestment assertion as necessary.
 To the extent that additional foreign earnings are not deemed permanently reinvested, the Company expects to recognize additional income tax provision at the applicable state corporate income tax rate(s).
-As of December 31, 2020, the Company has not recorded a state deferred tax liability for earnings that the Company plans to repatriate out of accumulated earnings in future periods because all earnings as of December 31, 2020 have already been repatriated.
-Due to the U.S. Tax Cuts and Jobs Act in 2017, repatriation from foreign subsidiaries will be offset with a dividends received deduction, resulting in little to no impact on federal tax expense.
-All undistributed earnings in excess of 50% of current earnings on an annual basis are intended to be reinvested indefinitely as of December 31, 2020.
+As of December 31, 2021, the Company has not recorded a state deferred tax liability for earnings that the Company plans to repatriate out of accumulated earnings in future periods because all earnings as of December 31, 2021 have already been repatriated.
+Due to the Tax Act, repatriation from foreign subsidiaries will be offset with a dividends received deduction, resulting in little to no impact on federal tax expense.
+All undistributed earnings in excess of 50% of current earnings on an annual basis are intended to be reinvested indefinitely as of December 31, 2021.

-The Company and its subsidiaries file tax returns in the United States, California, New Jersey and Texas and various foreign jurisdictions.
-During the fourth quarter of 2018, the Company was notified that it was selected for audit of the 2016 tax year by the U.S. Internal Revenue Service.
-The audit was expanded to include the 2017 and 2018 tax years, and a request has been submitted to also include the 2019 tax year.
-For purposes of this audit, fiscal years since 2007 are open for examination by tax authorities as a result of net operating loss carryovers from older years being used to offset income in recent tax years.
-No adjustments have been proposed at this time.
-The Company is no longer subject to state income tax examinations for years prior to 2016.
+The Company and its subsidiaries file tax returns in the United States, California, New Jersey, Texas and various foreign jurisdictions.
+During the fourth quarter of 2018, the Company was notified that it was selected for audit of the 2016 tax year by the U.S. Internal Revenue Service (the "IRS").
+The audit was subsequently expanded to also include the 2017, 2018 and 2019 tax years.
+On October 12, 2021, the Company received notification from the IRS that it had completed the audit process for all tax years with no changes made to the Company's previously reported tax.
+The Company is no longer subject to state income tax examinations for years prior to 2017.
+No other jurisdictions are currently examining any income tax returns of the Company.